Sessions, other Cabinet members not attending Camp David retreat

 Questions about Sessions' absence arose after a report in The New York Times on Thursday highlighted Trump's efforts to prevent Sessions from recusing himself from the Russia probe, which Sessions later did anyway.

-CNN confirmed that White House counsel Don McGahn was ordered by Trump to convince Sessions not to recuse himself.
+CNN confirmed that White House counsel Don McGahn tried to convince Sessions not to recuse himself.
 But Sessions made the announcement anyway, infuriating the President.

 And it also comes during a week in which multiple Republican members of Congress have called on Sessions to resign, citing his inability to manage the Russia probe because of his recusal.

-Note: CORRECTION: This story has been updated to correct which Trump Cabinet members would attend the meeting.
-It has also been updated to correctly state CNN's reporting on McGahn's efforts to convince Sessions to not recuse himself from the Russia investigation.